 Also, the appearance of this character is random, so you might get someone with a Slasher Smile trying to kill you with the bomb.

 It could've been worse: Lucas Pope thought about implementing "Booth Events" where the Inspector would be threatened by an armed entrant and had to defend himself by either closing the shutter or shooting the aggressor.
-The idea was ultimately cut out as unnecessary.
+The idea was ultimately cut out as it was unnecessary.

 "For Kolechia!"
 This is shouted shortly before a terrorist suicide bombs the guards.

 A meta example is how the game could change you: when you're starting out, you'll try to review people's documents as thoroughly as possible and usually let them attempt to explain themselves like a civilized person.
 However, once the money starts running out, you start to panic and eventually decide to try to deal with them as quickly as possible by quickly scanning key points in the documents for a single discrepancy and immediately reject them without a word (though this tactic will eventually backfire with the introduction of the Reason stamp).
 You'll even start WANTING more people with incorrect papers to show up since rejecting them is always quicker than making sure they can be passed.
 Every citizen becomes a mere number that you hope you can reject in a race to get more money to keep your family afloat.
 And why shouldn't they?
 You're just doing your job.
 Papers, Please is essentialy The Banality of Evil: The Game.

 The really scary part and the reason why this game actually might merit a trigger warning (metaphorically speaking)?
 This was the Real Life mentality -Just Following Orders, "I'm not responsible, it's somebody else's problem", "I just need to make sure my family's OK"- of many a Soviet citizen, by necessity, and it probably was not much better in other Eastern Bloc countries.